gioblu/NPC-Forge/npcs/termy/README.md

 ## TERMy
-TERMy is an experimental, deterministic terminal assistant implemented using [FlintParser](/src/FlintParser.py) and [FlintNPC](/src/FlintNPC.py) Python implementations that can translate your plain English requests in shell scripts in milliseconds.
+TERMy is an experimental, deterministic terminal assistant implemented using [FlintParser](/src/FlintParser.py) and [FlintNPC](/src/FlintNPC.py) Python implementations translates your plain English requests in shell scripts in milliseconds.
 It is incredibly lightweight and can run on very small targets such as RPI or ESP32, just type `termy` followed by your prompt:

 [![Terminal demonstration](/npcs/termy/showcase.gif)](https://www.youtube.com/watch?v=qeIp0xePLBg)